morrisonwc/Poly-Vigil/README.md

-# GreekBook
+# Greek Book
-This is a web application specifically designed for Greek fraternities to help manage themselves.
-This will help with organization efficiency, communication, and member engagement.
+This is a web application designed as a business management system.